 If you’re looking for a cheap and cheerful way to while away an afternoon or evening, the Streetmosphere at Grand Canal Shoppes is worth checking out.
 This open-air mall features a wide variety of shops, restaurants, and entertainment options, making it the perfect place to spend a few hours.

 And best of all, the price is right – with free shows and cheap eats galore, you won’t have to spend a fortune to enjoy yourself.
-So whether you’re looking to shop til you drop or just want to people-watch in style, the Streetmosphere at Grand Canal Shoppes is worth a visit.
+So whether you’re looking to shop until you drop or want to people-watch in style, the Streetmosphere at Grand Canal Shoppes deserves your time.

 See Related: Top Vacations with Minimal Walking